-The Global Earth Observation meeting, hosted by the UK Space Agency (UKSA) and held at the UK’s National Measurement Institute, the National Physical Laboratory (NPL) will bring together 100 climate and space instrument scientists and engineers next week to design an Earth Observation (EO) system fit for our changing climate.
+The Global Earth Observation meeting, hosted by the UK Space Agency (UKSA) and held at the UK’s National Metrology Institute, the National Physical Laboratory (NPL) will bring together 100 climate and space instrument scientists and engineers next week to design an Earth Observation (EO) system fit for our changing climate.

 Mitigating the impact of climate change, and future investment in the area, relies on trusted and reliable data gathered from space.
 This will enable policy makers to make earlier decisions on the investment needed – to help combat and adapt to changes in the Earth’s environment.
 High-accuracy unambiguous data leads to increased confidence in predictions from climate models – reducing time needed to reliably detect trends in key indicators.